-The Malaysia Corporate Governance Code 2017 (MCCG) sets out 27 requirements (known as 'practices') to be complied with by public listed companies on good corporate governance practices, including the requirement for boards of public listed companies to comprise a majority of independent directors of whom at least 30 per cent are female, for members of the boards of public listed companies to have a maximum tenure of nine years to be an independent director on the same board and that the composition of the audit, nomination and remuneration committees must comprise a majority of independent directors.
+The Malaysia Corporate Governance Code (as revised on 28 April 2021) sets out 48 requirements (known as 'practices') to be complied with by public listed companies on good corporate governance practices, including the requirement for boards of public listed companies to comprise a majority of independent directors of whom at least 30 per cent are female, for members of the boards of public listed companies to have a maximum tenure of nine years to be an independent director on the same board and that the composition of the audit, nomination and remuneration committees must comprise a majority of independent directors.
+The Malaysian Code on Corporate Governance also addresses the need for companies to manage Environmental, Social and Governance (ESG) risks and opportunities, with the introduction of new best practices that emphasise the need for collective action by boards and senior management.

-A listed issuer must provide an overview of the application of the principles of the MCCG in its annual report.
-In addition, listed issuers must disclose the application of each practice set out in the MCCG during the financial year to Bursa Malaysia in the form of a corporate governance report and announce it together with the annual report.
-When there is a departure from the MCCG, a listed issuer is required to explain the departure and the alternative approach adopted.
-There are certain practices that are only applicable to large companies, which are companies on the FTSE Bursa Malaysia Top 100 Index or companies with market capitalisation of 2 billion ringgit or above at the start of their financial year.
+A listed issuer must provide an overview of the application of the principles of the Malaysia Corporate Governance Code in its annual report.
+In addition, listed issuers must disclose the application of each practice set out in the Malaysia Corporate Governance Code during the financial year to Bursa Malaysia in the form of a corporate governance report and announce it together with the annual report.
+When there is a departure from the Malaysia Corporate Governance Code, a listed issuer is required to explain the departure and the alternative approach adopted.
+There are certain practices that are only applicable to large companies, which are companies on the FTSE Bursa Malaysia Top 100 Index or companies with a market capitalisation of 2 billion ringgit or above at the start of their financial year, although mid-cap and smallcap companies are encouraged to adopt them.
+Where applicable, a listed issuer should advocate the adoption of the Malaysian Code on Corporate Governance practices by its subsidiaries in order to promote a holistic adoption within the group.